 Amal Alhaag curated the exhibition and project Diasporic Self: Black Togetherness as Lingua Franca at Framer Framed in Amsterdam from 14 December 2018 to 17 February 2019 and from 7 December to 25 January at 198 Contemporary Arts & Learning in London, in collaboration with artist and curator Barby Asante.

 Amal Alhaag is an Amsterdam based independent curator, cultural programmer and radio host with an interest in counter-culture, oral histories and global social issues.
-Her work explores these themes through short- and long-term collaborations with artists, institutions and audiences.
+Her work explores these themes through both short and long-term collaborations with artists, institutions and audiences.
 Since 2008, her projects infuse music and art with current affairs, post-coloniality, digital anthropology and everyday anecdotes to invite, stage or examine ‘uncomfortable‘ issues, unknown stories and unwelcome audiences to write, share or compose narratives in impermanent settings.

-In addition, she is currently the artistic director of contemporary urban culture platform Metro54.
+In addition, she is currently the artistic director of the contemporary urban culture platform Metro54.
 From this capacity she contributed to the exhibition BLUEPRINT: Whose urban appropriation is this?
 (2017) about the relationship between street culture and architecture at TENT, Rotterdam.